LiaScript/docs/README.md

 ```
 <script>@input</script>

-If the execution of your code may take longer, include some asynchronous calls
+If you directly want to send control messages at various stages of the script, you can use `send.lia`, which will also directly output the result at the console

-or you need to call an external service, you can tell this by finishing with the
+If the execution of your code may take longer, include some asynchronous calls or you need to call an external service, you can tell this by finishing with the
 statement `"LIA: wait"`, which will show arrows that loop forever or until they
 receive a `"LIA: stop"` signal.